 SIS-licences The Specialised Information Service Pharmacy currently provides full-text access to 56 specialised journals (including about 140.000 articles) for university-based pharmaceutical scientists.
-These journals are mainly accessible campus-wide at the German university locations with pharmaceutical faculties, and only a few require free registration.
+These journals are accessible campus-wide at the German university locations with pharmaceutical faculties.
 Additionally, there is a limited license contingent for scientists from other public institutions.
 The journals are provided by the Competence Centre for Licensing Electronic Resources (KfL), and the articles are searchable with PubPharm.

-Development and enhancement of the PubPharm search platform PubPharm is a search engine for pharmaceutical literature with more than 55 million searchable publications (12/2021), including 33 million from the database Medline (PubMed).
+Development and enhancement of the PubPharm search platform PubPharm is a search engine for pharmaceutical literature with more than 55 million searchable publications (07/2022), including 34 million from the database Medline (PubMed).
 Furthermore, journal articles from adjacent scientific disciplines, books (e-books and international dissertations), conference papers, preprints, patents and information on clinical trials are included.
 At the same time, freely accessible subject-specific information resources have been integrated, providing further pharmaceutical compound-related data.
 A structure-based search capability (including substructure and structure similarity search) complements the text-based search.
 PubPharm is a discovery system based on the open-source software VuFind.
 The back end, the central search index K10plus, is operated by the GBV Association (VZG).
 PubPharm undergoes a process of continuous development.
 A planned enhancement affects the overall architecture of PubPharm.
 Extensive information about PubPharm is provided in the PubPharm Help function.

 Collaboration with the pharmaceutical research community Intensive and systematic feedback from the scientific community guarantees the requirements-based and user-centric orientation of all services.